GNSS Replay Tests

 Replay testing, what for?

-GNSS tests “Record and Replay” (or “Record and Playback”) consist in replaying on a test bench GNSS signals and sensor measurements previously recorded during field collection campaigns.
+GNSS tests “Record & Replay” (or “Record and Playback”) consist in replaying on a test bench GNSS signals and sensor measurements previously recorded during field collection campaigns.
 This metrology technique is capable of faithfully reproducing during replay all the propagation phenomena that altered the GNSS signal between the satellite antenna and that of the receiver.

 In some cases, the replayed GNSS signals have been synthesized.
 They come from constellation generators.